Nuclear propulsion: Torpedo

 Russia's Channel One Television news broadcast a picture and details of a nuclear-powered torpedo called Status-6 on about 12 November 2015.
-The torpedo was stated as having a range of up to 10,000 km, a cruising speed of 100 knots, and operational depth of up to 1000 metres below the surface.
+The torpedo was stated as having a range of up to 10,000 km, a cruising speed of 100 knots, and an operational depth of up to 1000 metres below the surface.
 The torpedo carried a 100-megaton nuclear warhead.

 One of the suggestions emerging in the summer of 1958 from the first meeting of the scientific advisory group that became JASON was for "a nuclear-powered torpedo that could roam the seas almost indefinitely".

 Aircraft and missiles

 Research into nuclear-powered aircraft was pursued during the Cold War by the United States and the Soviet Union as they would presumably allow a country to keep nuclear bombers in the air for extremely long periods of time, a useful tactic for nuclear deterrence.
 Neither country created any operational nuclear aircraft.
 One design problem, never adequately solved, was the need for heavy shielding to protect the crew from radiation sickness.
 Since the advent of ICBMs in the 1960s the tactical advantage of such aircraft was greatly diminished and respective projects were cancelled.
 Because the technology was inherently dangerous it was not considered in non-military contexts.
 Nuclear-powered missiles were also researched and discounted during the same period.